 Flower spikes often take a number of years to actually flower (10 according to some sources).

 Can be propagated from seed or by dividing the clump.
-However, as it grows as a bulb with contractile roots (to protect the plant from fire and drought) it may need fire to germinate.
+However, as it grows as from a rhizome with contractile roots (to protect the plant from fire and drought), it may need fire to germinate.

-Doryanthes palmeri was used by Aboriginal people both roasting the flower spikes and the roots mashed and made into cakes.
-The leaves were used for seaving
+Doryanthes palmeri was used by First Nations Peoples of Australia for both roasting the flower spikes and the roots mashed and made into cakes.
+The leaves were used for weaving.

-palmeri — derivation not stated by the original author of the name but given in subsequent references as honouring Sir Arthur Hunter Palmer (1819-1898), a former Premier of Queensland.
+palmeri — derivation not stated by the original author of the species; but given in subsequent references as honouring Sir Arthur Hunter Palmer (1819-1898), a former Premier of Queensland.

-It is listed as threatened in the wild (classified as vulnerable) due to its limited distribution.
-It is threatened by weeds, frequent fire and illegal seed harvesting
+It is listed as threatened in the wild in NSW (classified as vulnerable) due to its limited distribution.
+It is threatened by weeds, frequent fire and illegal seed harvesting.